inkyarev/keep-my-resolution/README.md

 I made this for myself, 'cause i'm tired of the game randomly resetting the resolution to 1080p.
 My pc is potato, it can't run that!!!!

 ## Setup
 Install the mod, run the game, then go to Mod Settings in the game's settings and find this mod.
-Then you can change the supported settings to what you desire.
+Then you can enable needed modules and change the supported settings to what you desire.
 The description provides necessary information for filling them out.
 Alternatively you can change the config found at BepInEx/config/InkyaRev.KeepMySettings.cfg.